alexandersandberg/alexandersandberg.com/Content/articles/joining-tempo.md

 As you’ve already read the title of this post, you know where this is going...

-I’m happy to announce that I’m today *joining Tempo as a Mobile Developer* to work full-time on the long-awaited Tempo mobile app.
+I’m happy to announce that I’m today *joining Tempo as a Mobile Engineer* to work full-time on the long-awaited Tempo mobile app.

 Working on an exciting product together with like-minded people that share my own values is such a great source of inspiration and motivation.
 There is also a great community around Tempo that I can’t wait to engage more in.